fortrabbit/blog/invite-the-client.md

 ## 1. Invite the client to take over billing

 Transfer ownership directly to a client — or the boss of the agency.
 It's only a few clicks in the Dashboard.
-They’ll be invited to setup a Company to pay for the App.
+They'll be invited to setup a Company to pay for the App.
 It's a smooth flow — designed for your non-techie client (but it works for techies as well).

 And YES: It also works for Apps that are still in trial mode.